LEARN - DESIGN - INVENT

-The George H. Stephenson Foundation Educational Laboratory, located in 225 Skirkanich Hall, is the primary teaching lab for the Department of Bioengineering at Penn Engineering.
-This interdisciplinary lab is a Bio-MakerSpace with tools and supplies available for molecular biology work, human and animal physiology studies, chemistry, and microfluidics; Instron test systems for mechanical testing; electrical/electronic test and prototyping equipment; and mechanical prototyping equipment, including 3-D Printers, and a laser cutter.
+The George H. Stephenson Foundation Educational Laboratory & Bio-MakerSpace, located in 225 Skirkanich Hall, is the primary teaching lab for the Department of Bioengineering at Penn Engineering.
+This interdisciplinary lab is a Bio-MakerSpace with over 50 unique pieces of equipment and over 500 unique supplies available for molecular biology work, human and animal physiology studies, chemistry, and microfluidics; Instron test systems for mechanical testing; electrical/electronic test and prototyping equipment; and mechanical prototyping equipment, including a sewing machine, 3-D Printers, and a laser cutter.

 We are the only Bio-MakerSpace at Penn and in the Philadelphia area, and we are open to all Penn students.
 Access to the lab assumes acceptance of all lab policies and safety rules.